Sberbank: 2021-2023 closure of international operations

+On 16 June 2023, Sberbank announced that it had sold the Austrian bank Sber Vermögensverwaltungs AG in Abwicklung (formerly Sberbank Europe AG) to an unnamed Austrian company.
+It was the last subsidiary of Sberbank in Europe.

+Ongoing international operations

+In the fall of 2023, Sberbank announced the opening of a branch in China.
+Also, to work with Chinese clients in the Russian border territories, the bank registered the trademark Сбер银行.

+In October 2023, Sberbank launched a line of Islamic finance products: the Adafa interest-free card and the Amana account, which complies with the AAOIFI standard.
+Products are available in nine regions of Russia, including Moscow, Tatarstan, and Chechnya.

 Sponsorship

 Sberbank sponsors sports and charity events in various regions of Russia, as well as educational projects including projects developing financial literacy.

 Controversies

 Savings freezing

-Sberbank is the successor of Soviet Saving Banks (as it name implies), whose assets belonged to the state.
+Sberbank is the successor of Soviet Savings Banks (as its name implies), whose assets were owned by the state.
 During Russia's transition to a market economy in the 1990s, in which these assets were sold, Sberbank provided no guarantee for citizens' deposits.
 This resulted in a landslide depreciation, which in turn led to severe discontent among the Russian population.
 Since 1996, partial compensation for investors' losses has been offered.
-However, until 2003 this only applied to state-owned banks such as Sberbank, giving them an unfair advantage over fully private banks.
+However, until 2003, this only applied to state-owned banks such as Sberbank, giving them an unfair advantage over fully private banks.

-The law of 1995 assumed that in 2003 the repayment of debts to the population would begin, taking into account the real value of the ruble at the current moment.
+The 1995 law assumed that debt repayment to the population would begin in 2003, taking into account the current value of the ruble.
 However, for 20 years, the start of payments was regularly postponed.
 As of 2022, the full repayment of the debt would cost the state almost 200 trillion rubles.
-In the fall of 2022, the government introduced a bill on a new delay - until 2026.
+In the fall of 2022, the government introduced a bill on a new delay until 2026.